tianyi-lab/Reflection_Tuning/README.md

 ```
 python reflection_code/reflect_response_postprocess.py \
     --raw_data_path cherry_alpaca_5_percent_reflect_res_raw.json \
-    --ori_data_path data/cherry_alpaca_v1/cherry_alpaca_5_percent.json \
+    --ori_data_path data/cherry_alpaca_v1/cherry_alpaca_5_percent_compressed.json \
     --save_path cherry_alpaca_5_percent_reflect_res.json \
     --save_intermediate_path cherry_alpaca_5_percent_reflect_res_mid.json \
     --api_key xxx
 ```

-Note: When reflecting on the instruction, please first combine the instruction and input (Alpaca format) into one single instruction. <br>
+Note: When reflecting on the instruction, we first compress the instruction and input into one single instruction for easier processing by using chatGPT.
+The whole compressed Alpaca data can be found in the data folder. <br>
 Note: The extraction of reflection results is based on regular expression and, thus is not perfect.
 We will release the raw output before the extraction in the future.

 ## Data and Model Weights V1